Pramodgopinathan/hadoopProblem/README.md

  # Dataset
- Analyzing the SAT (College Board) 2010 School Level Results, it is copied in the repository
+ Analyzing the SAT (College Board) 2010 School Level Results, it is copied in the repository.

+ # Create a new directory with name